CaptureClient

 We documented our research findings into two personas - Security Analyst and Security Administrator.

-Insights
+User Interview Insights

-Propagation form tenant to devices
+Propagation from tenant to devices

 Updates common across tenants

-Labour effort > False positives
+Labor effort > False positives

 Tone of voice affects response